odonnellpeter1999/DistributedSystemsAssignment/postal-service/README.md

 # Postal Service

 Generalised postal service which registers to an Eureka Discovery server and handles quotation, order and tracking requests.
+Adds serviceName and serviceID as MetaData when registering to Discovery server.

 ## API Documentation